Accelerated Death Benefit Riders

 Does this rider cost extra?

 Some policies include a no-added-premium rider and only apply a discount when you accelerate.
 Others charge an explicit rider fee.
-We compare both structures across carriers.
+Pricing can vary significantly depending on whether the rider is attached to indexed universal life insurance or other permanent designs.

 Can I add this to term and permanent policies?